Greek Dark Ages: Society

 Greece during this period was likely divided into independent regions organized by kinship groups and the oikoi or households, the origins of the later poleis.
+Most Greeks did not live in isolated farmsteads but in small settlements.
+It is likely that at the dawn of the historical period two or three hundred years later, the main economic resource for each family was the ancestral plot of land of the Oikos, the kleros or allotment.
+Without this, a man could not marry.

 Excavations of Dark Age communities such as Nichoria in the Peloponnese have shown how a Bronze Age town was abandoned in 1150 BC but then reemerged as a small village cluster by 1075 BC.
 At this time there were only around forty families living there with plenty of good farming land and grazing for cattle.
-The remains of a 10th century building, including a megaron, on the top of the ridge has led to speculation that this was the chieftain's house.
+The remains of a 10th century BC building, including a megaron, on the top of the ridge has led to speculation that this was the chieftain's house.
 This was a larger structure than those surrounding it but it was still made from the same materials (mud brick and thatched roof).
 It was perhaps also a place of religious significance and communal storage of food.
 High-status individuals did in fact exist in the Dark Age, but their standard of living was not significantly higher than others of their village.
-Most Greeks did not live in isolated farmsteads but in small settlements.
-It is likely that at the dawn of the historical period two or three hundred years later, the main economic resource for each family was the ancestral plot of land of the Oikos, the kleros or allotment; without this, a man could not marry.